Skull Man: Anime

 An anime TV series adaptation was broadcast on Fuji TV stations for three months from April 28, 2007 to July 21, 2007, for a total of 13 episodes.
 Produced by Geneon Entertainment, Fuji TV, ToyoKasei, Ishimori Entertainment, and animated by Bones, the series was directed by Takeshi Mori, with Yutaka Izubuchi handling series scripts and designing Skull Man and GRO, Jun Shibata designing the characters, Yoshinori Sayama designing the mechanical elements and Shirō Sagisu composing the music.
-A live-action "Episode Zero" was shown on April 21, titled "Skullman: Prologue of Darkness," starring Ami Suzuki, Kamen Rider Hibiki and Death Note's Shigeki Hosokawa and well-known stuntsman/actor from Kagaku Sentai Dynaman and Tensou Sentai Goseigers Makoto Itō.
+A live-action "Episode Zero" was shown on April 21, titled Skull Man: Prologue of Darkness, starring Ami Suzuki, Kamen Rider Hibiki and Death Note's Shigeki Hosokawa, and Makoto Itō.
 It was also set up to be a pseudo prequel to Cyborg 009.

-Unlike the previous Skull Man, the story closely focuses on a journalist named Hayato Mikogami who returns to his hometown at Otomo to investigate strange rumors of killings done by a man wearing a skull mask.
+Unlike the Skull Man manga, the story focuses on a journalist named Hayato Mikogami who returns to his hometown of Otomo to investigate strange rumors of killings done by a man wearing a skull mask.
 Tailed tightly by a young photographer, Kiriko Mamiya, the two soon uncover the many strings of connections between the victims, a local pharmaceutical company, a mysterious new religious sect and strange half-human, half-animal creatures, which roam the night streets for blood.
 Many of the characters are taken from Ishinomori's works other than Skull Man.

 The series opening theme is TOKIO's "Hikari no Machi" (ひかりのまち) and the ending theme is Chocolove from AKB48's "Ashita wa Ashita no Kimi ga Umareru" (明日は明日の君が生まれる).